Timing and Structure

 - Understand the need for coding, i.e., adding redundancy to control the effects of transmission errors.

-- Be able to design a Viterbi decoder for convolutional codes.
+- Understand the principles of convolutional coding, and be able to design a Viterbi decoder for convolutional codes.

 Channel Coding (3L)

-- Convolutional codes and the Viterbi decoding algorithm
+- Convolutional codes: State Diagram and Trellis representations, Viterbi decoding algorithm

 Digital transmission systems